Outreach Committee Mission Statement, Christ Church Cathedral

-Christ Church Cathedral runs a weekly drop in center on Thursdays from 9-2.
-Volunteers serve guests coffee and snacks, and spend time listening in our comfy living-room, and in the warmer weather outside.
+Christ Church Cathedral runs a weekly drop-in center on Thursdays from 9-1.
+Volunteers serve guests coffee and snacks and spend time listening in our comfy living room.
 To volunteer or if you have questions, or if you are in need, please contact the Rev. Linda Taupier, Deacon at Christ Church Cathedral, email@example.com.

-In the past two years of operation, the DIC has met with and assisted countless homeless and disenfranchised people in the greater Springfield area.
-People that come are amazed at the outpouring of love, acceptance and the non-judgmental way that the staff has of being with people.
+In the past three years of operation, the DIC has met with and assisted countless homeless and disenfranchised people in the greater Springfield area.
+People that come are amazed at the outpouring of love, acceptance, and the non-judgmental way that the staff has of being with people.

-Being able to supply basic necessities such as tents, sleeping bags, blankets, coats and various personal hygiene items means the difference between freezing and being made a little more comfortable with people’s living situations.
+Being able to supply basic necessities such as tents, sleepingbags (as funds permit), blankets, coats and various personal hygiene items means the difference between freezing and being made a little more comfortable with people’s living situations.
 By providing washers and dryers people have been able to maintain their dignity by being able to have clean clothing.
 The coffee and snacks that are provided are sometimes the only food that people have during the day.

 To help pay for snacks and coffee and other necessities, please donate through Christ Church Cathedral, earmarked drop-in center.
-We are currently accepting gently used winter coats and blankets.
-If you wish to volunteer, please drop by on a Thursday or email Deacon Linda.
+We are currently accepting gently used winter coats, blankets, and warm winter clothing.
+If you wish to volunteer or donate, please drop by on a Thursday or email Deacon Linda.